 Helpful Tips On How To Move A Washing Machine

-You don’t necessarily have to be moving house to learn how to move a washing machine.
+You don’t have to be moving house to learn how to move a washing machine.

-You could be renovating, or are expecting a plumber to service your taps or pipes.
-You may be getting new tiles layed.
-Whatever the scenario with the help of this guide you can move that machine to save time and most importantly, money.
+You could be renovating, or expecting the plumber to service your taps or pipes.
+You may be getting new tiles laid.
+Whatever the reason, with the help of this guide you can move that machine to save time and most importantly, money.

 - Turn the power off and unplug the machine from the wall.
 Coil up the power cable starting close to the machine.
 Wrap the cable around one hand until there is one foot of cable in the other hand.
 Now wind that one foot of cable around the coil and stem of the coil.
 A loose, untied cable will always get in the way of trolleys which can cause a wheel to become stuck and throw the machine off balance and incur potential damage to your machine or property.